 You may also consider applying for an Emergency Medicine Foundation (EMF) resident research grant to fund your project during residency.
 Although the funding is modest, this level of commitment and organization demonstrates a skill set that is valuable for future trainees in a research fellowship.

 Consider joining a hospital committee if it relates to your research in some capacity.
 Being on a committee may expose you to faculty members from other specialties who may have similar research interests and provide for future collaborations.

 There are a number of opportunities in emergency medicine to publish including blog posts, book chapters, magazine articles, and podcasts.
 Contact faculty members in your department who are active in Free Open Access Medical Education (FOAM) to see if there are any opportunities for you to publish articles pertaining to your area of interest.
 Publishing a case report in a journal or blog post that relates to your research is also a quick and easy way to add to your resume.

 How many recommendations should I get?
 Who should write these recommendations?

 All programs require a letter from either your program director or chair of the emergency department.
-You should also submit a letter of recommendation from the faculty member with whom you worked the most closely on your research project.
+You should also submit a letter of recommendation from the faculty member with whom you worked most closely on your research during residency.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?